ddebeau/zfs_uploader/README.md

 # ZFS Uploader
 ZFS Uploader is a simple program for backing up full and incremental ZFS snapshots to Amazon S3.
 It supports CRON based scheduling and can automatically remove old snapshots and backups.
+A helpful CLI (`zfsup`) lets you run jobs, restore, and list backups.

 ### Features
 - Backup/restore ZFS file systems
 - Create incremental and full backups
 - Automatically remove old snapshots and backups
 - Use any S3 storage class type
+- Helpful CLI

 ### Requirements
 - Python 3.6 or higher